 Sadly, there is some merit to the myth, the truth of which is a much more tragic tale.
-In 1919, when Ray was nine years old, he suffered a life altering accident.
-While climbing a pole to get a better view of a bird’s nest on top of the Morado Bridge, near his home in Beaver Falls, he accidently touched the power lines for an electric trolly, sending 22,000 volts through his body.
-Defying all the doctor’s expectations, Ray survived, though the accident left him horribly disfigured.
+In 1919, when Ray was nine years old, he suffered a life-altering accident.
+While climbing a pole to get a better view of a bird’s nest on top of the Morado Bridge, near his home in Beaver Falls, he accidently touched the power lines of an electric trolly, sending 22,000 volts through his body.
+Defying all the doctors expectations, Ray survived, though the accident left him horribly disfigured.
 Among the more severe injuries, he lost both his eyes, an ear, his nose, and his right arm.

-Most people found his appearance unsettling; thus, Ray grew up reclusive and increasingly self-conscious.
+Most people found his appearance unsettling, thus Ray grew up reclusive and increasingly self-conscious.
 Despite his social anxiety, he still felt the urge to be outside and craved normalcy and independence.
-He satisfied this need by taking long walks late at night along the quiet sections of State Route 351.
+He satisfied this need by taking long walks, late at night, along the quiet sections of Route 351.
 For those traveling that deserted road in the small hours, Ray certainly presented a startling and enigmatic presence.
-However, as anyone who knew Ray would tell you, he was no monster, rather one of the kindest human beings they had ever known.
+However, as anyone who knew Ray would tell you, he was no monster, rather he was one of the kindest human beings they had ever known.

-As his legend grew, people began their own nocturnal wanderings on 351, hoping for a glimpse of him.
-Of those who were fortunate enough to find him, most were friendly, exchanging beer and cigarettes for a picture or a handshake; while others were not so kind and treated him with cruelty.
-Ray refused to be influenced by such negativity and carried on with his walks undeterred.
+As his legend grew, people began their own nocturnal wanderings on Route 351 hoping for a glimpse of him.
+Of those who were fortunate enough to find him, most were friendly, exchanging beer and cigarettes for a picture or a handshake.
+Others were not so kind and treated him with cruelty.
+Ray refused to be influenced by such negativity and carried on with his walks, undeterred.